hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

 ### return-from

-`return-from` is used to exit a certain name block, such as ones signaled by a function or method.
+`return-from` is used to exit a block with the given name, such as ones signaled by a function or method.
 Details will be given afterwards.